-Asset Fair Value Valuation Techniques Unobservable inputs Range Common stock in public company \$ 1,367,472 Market approach Discount for lack of marketability 7 % Common stock in private companies \$ 42,457,881 Market approach Precedent transactions N/A Preferred stock in private companies \$ 27,596,318 Market approach Precedent transactions N/A Structured notes \$ 4,250,000 Income approach Expected return 10 % Warrants \$ 85,239 Option pricing model Term to expiration See below Stock price See below Volatility See below
+Asset Fair Value Valuation Techniques Unobservable inputs Range

+Common stock \$ 1,367,472 Market approach Discount for lack of 7%

+in public company marketability

+Common stock \$ 42,457,881 Market approach Precedent N/A

+in private companies transactions

+Preferred stock \$ 27,596,318 Market approach Precedent N/A

+in private companies transactions

+Structured notes \$ 4,250,000 Income approach Expected return 10%

+Warrants \$ 85,239 Option pricing Term to expiration See

+model below

+Stock price See

+below

+Volatility See

+below

-\ The Echo System Corp. warrants have an estimated term of 4.6 years, a stock price of \$3.20 and a volatility of 40%, and the SharesPost, Inc. warrants have an estimated term of 2.3 years, a stock price of \$0.10 and a volatility of 35%.
+The Echo System Corp. warrants have an estimated term of 4.6 years, a stock price of \$3.20 and a volatility of 40%, and the SharesPost, Inc. warrants have an estimated term of 2.3 years, a stock price of \$0.10 and a volatility of 35%.